navicore/aglio-theme-bluecase/README.md

 ### *caveat*
 *Works for my initial specific apib files - I haven't debugged using other apib files, yet.*
-*I have not studied the parsed form from aglio to know what profound misunderstandings I'm hold - I have some assumptions that some content arrays have just one entry, etc...*
+*I have not studied the parsed form from aglio to know what profound misunderstandings I'm holding - I have some assumptions that some content arrays have just one entry, etc...*

 ## INSTALL
 1. `npm install -g aglio`